capjamesg/indieweb-search/README.md

 Your site URL will be removed from the `crawl_queue.txt` file after your site has been fully crawled.

 All crawls are limited to 1,000 URLs.
 To change this limit, search for "1000" in the `crawler/url_handling.py` file and change the value to the desired limit.

+### Configuration

+Please create a `config.py` file in the root directory of this project before running the application for the first time.

+The config.py file should contain the following variables:

+    import os

+    HEADERS = {
+        "User-agent": "YOUR_USER_AGENT",
+        "Accept": "text/html"
+    }

+    ROOT_DIRECTORY = os.path.dirname(os.path.abspath("__init__.py"))

+    SECRET_KEY = os.urandom(24)

+    ELASTICSEARCH_PASSWORD = "YOUR_ELASTICSEARCH_PASSWORD"

+    ELASTICSEARCH_API_TOKEN = "YOUR_ELASTICSEARCH_API_TOKEN"

+The official indieweb-search engine uses indieweb-search as the user agent.
+Please choose another user agent if you use this crawler.

 ## Direct Answer Search Results